icamps/MoPy/README.md

 Note: If using AUX(5,COMP, XP, XS, XW) keyword, a file with the optimization steps will be created automatically with the name: fname_opt.aux (this file has the same structure as "fname_root.log"

-# Issue #2: Optain the sufaces (electrostatic potential and molecular orbitals) of each time step in a DRC calculation.
+# Issue #2: Optain the surfaces (electrostatic potential and molecular orbitals) of each time step in a DRC calculation.
 >> Files: Script: .py; Jupiter notebook: .ipynb

 ## Solution: